 How Nelson Nash Developed the Infinite Banking Concept

 Nelson Nash was an interesting and knowledgeable man with vast banking, life insurance, and real estate experience.
-When you take a look at his experience from this perspective, you’ll be able to see that he got exactly what he needed to develop the infinite banking concept.
+When you look at his experience from this perspective, you’ll see that he got exactly what he needed to develop the infinite banking concept.

 Facing this kind of challenge and going through it would put him in a massive financial crisis, so he had to find another option.